gem-pasteur/macsylib/doc/source/modeler_guide/installation.rst

 MacSyLib Installation procedure
 ===============================

-To develop new models and share them, MacSyLib requires *git* and the python librarie *GitPython*
+To develop new models and share them, MacSyLib requires *git* and the python library *GitPython*

 Below the procedure to install *MacSyLib* in *modeler* mode in a virtualenv